By Nanci Dixon

 Photograph the most important stuff

 People ask: Do I miss the “stuff”?
-Because some things were hard to part with – my walnut and brass engraved desk, the wicker porch furniture, my World War II Necchi sewing machine, and the lawn swing that had been with us since the kids were little, I was glad I had taken photos of each item.
-After six years I can still look back and smile a bit nostalgically.
+Because some things were hard to part with—my walnut and brass engraved desk, the wicker porch furniture, my World War II Necchi sewing machine, and the lawn swing that had been with us since the kids were little, I was glad I had taken photos of each item.
+After 10 years, I can still look back and smile a bit nostalgically.

 I will never have so grand a desk again or a porch with a green wicker recliner.
-I don’t have the library of cookbooks I was the photographer for.
-They just won’t fit in the motorhome nor do I want to pay for them to languish in storage.
+I don’t have the library of cookbooks that I was the photographer for.
+They just won’t fit in the motorhome, nor do I want to pay for them to languish in storage.

 Unforeseen emotions when you downsize

-I was so busy moving stuff around, planning the sale, the details and the upcoming trip that I didn’t think about our children’s and grandchildren’s reactions.
+I was so busy moving stuff around, planning the sale, the details, and an upcoming trip that I didn’t think about our children’s and grandchildren’s reactions.
 One of our sons is still a bit disjointed about selling his childhood home.
 My granddaughter told me that she cried every day that first year we were gone.
-While it is our life and we earned it, in retrospect I would have spent more time talking with family and asking them about their feelings.
+While it is our life and we earned it, in retrospect, I would have spent more time talking with family and asking them about their feelings.

 What a relief!